Ensuring dignity. Protecting rights. Changing lives.

 The ombudsman program plays a vital role in ensuring that all residents are given dignity and respect.
 The success of the program is directly related to the volunteers that provide support each day in making sure that rights are protected.
 The Ombudsman Program has a number of volunteer opportunities that make an immediate impact to improving the lives of nursing home residents.
 Learn more about volunteering

 Do you have questions about long-term care?
-See below for answers to some frequently asked questions or call us at 859-431-8200.

 Q: Can the nursing home just kick me out?